akhodakivskiy/VimFx/documentation/config-file.md

 ```

-## Custom commands that access web page content
+## Frame script API and custom commands that access web page content

-If you plan to add custom commands that need to access web page content, you
+If you plan to use the [frame script API], or to add custom commands that need
-have to add two more files and make an adjustment to bootstrap.js.
+to access web page content, you have to add two more files and make an
+adjustment to bootstrap.js.

+[frame script API]: api.md#frame-script-api

 ### bootstrap.js adjustment